kamilburda/batcher/docs/sections/Customization.md

 **Rename**

 Renames layers according to the specified pattern.
-This procedure uses the same text entry as the one next to `Save as` described in [Adjusting Layer Names](#adjusting-filenames).
+This procedure uses the same text entry as the one next to `Save as`, described in [Adjusting Layer Names (Filenames)](#adjusting-layer-names-filenames).
 If this procedure is added and enabled, the text entry next to `Save as` has no effect.

-Additionally, this procedure allows customizing whether to rename both layers and folders (by checking `Rename folders`) or rename folders only (by checking `Rename folders` and unchecking `Rename layers`).
+Additionally, this procedure allows customizing whether to rename both layers and folders (by checking `Rename folders`, or `Rename layer groups` in Edit Layers) or rename folders only (by checking `Rename folders`/`Rename layer groups` and unchecking `Rename layers`).

 **Scale**